CircuitFlyer/Climb_and_Dive/index.md

 - Programmable soft start.
 The RPM increases over a programmable time period for smoother take-offs.

-- A 3 second boost in RPM at the conclusion of a flight to improve the landing glide.
+- A 3 second boost in RPM at the conclusion of a flight to improve the landing glide or as a warning to indicate the impending end of the flight.

 - An onboard accelerometer provides a programmable active boost in power during a climb as well as a decrease in power in a dive.
 Accelerometer calibration is not required.

 - Constant RPM throughout the flight is maintained by sensing the motor voltage using a PID control feedback loop.
 No need for a tachometer.
 The RPM number you program is the RPM you get at the propeller.

 - Works with lower cost ESC’s.
 The governing function takes place in the timer so expensive governing ESC’s are not required.

+- Following a simple programming procedure the timer can be mounted in any orientation in the airplane.

 - Power to the motor is cut off quickly and automatically if the propeller inadvertently strikes the ground.
 No more burned out motors or ESC’s from a crash or nose-over on takeoff.